TmmmmmR/Write-ups/Web/README.md

 But who they will name tables ? that'is the question"

 ## Solution
-According to the challenge's description, the flag in the name of a table (starting with FLAG_).
+According to the challenge description, the flag in the name of a table (starting with FLAG_).
 So We need to exploit an SQL injection to resolve this challenge.

-We start by injecting a simple quote in the id parametre using the folowing HTTP request :
+We start by injecting a simple quote in the id parametr using the following HTTP request :

 ```
 GET /index.php?id=%27 HTTP/1.1